chuucks/SPRING-BOOT-REST-API/README.md

 `helm init --service-account tiller`
 3.Deploy with helm template using:
 `helm install --name springapp springapp`
+4. Delete deployment with:
+`helm delete --purge springapp`

+### Skaffold support
+1. Install Skaffold with brew on your machine:
+`brew install skaffold`
+2. Skaffold will automatically use the `latest` version of you image, so build it with:
+`docker image build -t codesolt/spring .`
+3. Run in the project directory to deploy your deployment & service:
+`skaffold dev`

+### Debug image with IDEA
+1. Open Run menu/debug/config
+3. Create a new `remote` configuration
+3. Hit the debug button (Image has to bee running on local host, make an SSH tunnel if not)

+* Consider this will work only with K8s deployments, not single docker images

+## Support for AWS EKS

 ### EKS support
 1. Change K8s context to AWS